 Technology and Innovation

-Rapid growth in robotics, AI, and clean tech is supported by centres like the Bristol Robotics Laboratory and various innovation hubs.
+Growth in robotics, AI, and clean tech is supported by local research and innovation hubs.

 Financial and Professional Services